Billyzhang1229/disk-canvas/README.md

 ## Features

 - **ASCII Mosaic Visualization:** A terminal-friendly mosaic that offers a quick visual summary of disk usage.
-- **Color-Coded Output:** Uses a modern Tailwind-inspired color palette.
+- **Color-Coded Output:** Uses a modern Plotly-inspired color palette.
 - **Multiple Modes:** Detailed mode with a legend mapping file extensions, or a simplified mode grouping files by category.
 - **Cross-Platform:** Works on Linux and macOS.
 - **Smart File Categorization:** Automatically categorizes files into: